SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### General
   1. Plugin support for the configuration tool
-  2. [Target: V1.5]Better UX flow in all lists in the configuration tool
+  2. [Target: V1.5]Better UI flow in all lists in the configuration tool